Live a Frugal Life: Money Saving Tips

 Tips for Saving Money on Everyday Expenses

-- If you’re friendly with your neighbors, ask your neighbors to babysit your kids and offer to babysit theirs in exchange.
+- If you’re friendly with your neighbors, ask them to babysit your kids and offer to babysit theirs in exchange.
 There are a lot of parents out there willing to do that to save money on babysitters.
 You can also ask your friends that live close by.

-- Instead of calling a carpet cleaning service, rent a carpet cleaning machine and clean your carpets on your own, it will save you a significant amount of money.
+- Instead of calling a carpet cleaning service, rent a carpet cleaning machine and clean them on your own as it will save you a significant amount of money.

 - Avoid rent-to-own services; they generally cost at least 50% more than the sales price of the product you’re buying.

 - Instead of constantly buying new postage stamps to keep up with increasing fees, purchase "forever" stamps.
 That way, you won't have to worry about higher postage costs when mailing a 1-ounce first-class letter (regardless of future price increases).
 Some stamp dealers will sell you bulk quantities of old regular stamps at a discount from face value.